Cray-HPE/docs-csm/operations/network/management_network/dell/management_interface.md

 no shutdown
 ```

-## Expected Results
+## Expected results

 1. Administrators can enable/disable the management interface
-2. Administrators can assign an IP address to the management interface
+1. Administrators can assign an IP address to the management interface
-3. Administrators can configure a loopback interface to be use for switch management
+1. Administrators can configure a loopback interface to be use for switch management

 [Back to Index](../README.md)